njappboy/deploy-eosio-contracts-v1.7.0/README.md

 ### 3. Propose on EOS Mainnet

-take eosio.system for example:
+Take `eosio.system` for example:

 ```
 cleos -u https://api.eoslaomao.com multisig propose_trx producer_perm.json 1sevensys producer_perm.json deploy_system.json eoslaomaocom
 ```

-We have proposed to deplpy eosio.system, eosio.token and eosio.msig contracts on EOS Mainnet, please review and verify.
+We have proposed to deplpy `eosio.system`, `eosio.token` and `eosio.msig` contracts on EOS Mainnet, please review and verify.

-The payload used for the following proposals can be found in `deploy_system.json`, `deploy_token.json` and `deploy_msig.json`.
+The payload used for the these proposals can be found in `deploy_system.json`, `deploy_token.json` and `deploy_msig.json`, please review and verify.

 1. Proposal to deploy eosio.system: